cypress-io/cypress/readme.md

 ## What this does

-This `CLI` enables you to interact with the Cypress Desktop Application through the command line.
-This is helpful for both local development and running Cypress on a CI server.
+This is the `Cypress CLI` tool used for communicating with the real `Cypress Desktop Application`.

 For instance you can do common tasks like: